kamarya/dnsd/README.md

 ```
 dnsd -f /etc/dnsd.conf
 ```
+After the daemon is successfully loaded, the local DNS service is available on the regular DNS port 53.
 If you are behind a web proxy server, you need to set its address and port in the configuration file.

 # License